Glenn Beck: Political views

 Beck has called himself a conservative with libertarian leanings.
 Among his core values, he lists personal responsibility, private charity, the right to life, freedom of religion, limited government, and the family as the cornerstone of society.
 Beck believes in low national debt, and has said, "A conservative believes that debt creates unhealthy relationships.
 Everyone, from the government on down, should live within their means and strive for financial independence."
 He supports individual gun ownership rights, opposes gun control legislation, and supports the NRA and its state chapters.

 Beck rejects the scientific consensus on climate change.
 He contests the evidence, and has said, "There is more proof for the resurrection of Jesus than man-made climate change."
 He views the American Clean Energy and Security Act as a form of wealth redistribution, and he has promoted a petition rejecting the Kyoto Protocol.

 Although opposed to illegal immigration, Beck announced in 2014 that Mercury One would make efforts to provide food and relief to the large numbers of migrant children.
-His move was praised by supporters of immigrant rights and freer migration but met with considerable pushback from his supporter base.

 On March 18, 2015, Beck announced that he had left the Republican Party, saying that it had failed to effectively stand against Obamacare and immigration reform, and because of its opposition to lawmakers such as Mike Lee and Ted Cruz.

 Beck endorsed Cruz for president of the United States in 2016.
 In October 2016, Beck called opposing Donald Trump a "moral, ethical choice".
 On the campaign trail in support of Cruz, Beck said, "If Donald Trump wins, it is going to be a snowball to hell."
 After Cruz dropped out of the race, Beck endorsed independent Evan McMullin.

-On May 18, 2018, on his radio show, Beck predicted Trump would win the 2020 United States presidential election in a "landslide", saying, "Here's why I'm predicting a 2020 win.
-When I saw yesterday how the press was all reporting the same damn storythat Donald Trump was calling MS-13 gang membersthey left that out of the story, 'animals'.
-They were spinning it as if he was saying that about all immigrants.
-I had enough.
-I've had enough ...
-Gladly, I'll vote for [President Trump] in 2020 and not really even on his record, which we'll talk about here in a second, is pretty damn amazing."
-Beck went on to say, "I'll vote for him in 2020", and donned a Make America Great Again hat on his television show.